 You can read my complete list of Outlander filming locations in Edinburgh here, or read more below;

-Also in the city is Summerhall which featured as the lecture hall that Claire studies in Boston with Joe Abernathy.
+Also in the city is Summerhall which is featured as the lecture hall that Claire studies in Boston with Joe Abernathy.

 On the Royal Mile, you can have an afternoon tea at the Colonnades which also featured as the Governor’s Mansion in Jamaica.

 Relive the scene where Jamie and Claire reunite at the print shop on Bakehouse Close or close by is Tweeddale court where Claire and Fergus meet once more.
-Or follow their footsteps to The World’s End where they save Mr Willoughby.
+Or follow their footsteps to The World’s End where they save Mr. Willoughby.

 Visit Bo’ness Station to see where Claire and Frank said goodbye or take a Deanston Distillery tour to taste some fine whisky and visit Jared’s wine warehouse in La Havre.
 You can also visit Versailles at Drummond Castle Gardens too.